kevL/yata/ReadMe.txt

               Ctrl-key is also respected

 - click on the colheads or rowheads -
+LMB            - selects or deselects the col/row and clears other cells.
+If an
+                 editbox is visible it will be canceled or accepted depending on the Setting "acceptedit="
-LMB            - selects or deselects the col/row and clears other cells LMB+Ctrl       - selects or deselects the col/row LMB+Shift      - selects a range of cols/rows if a col/row is already selected LMB+Ctrl+Shift - you get the idea ...
+LMB+Ctrl       - selects or deselects the col/row
+LMB+Shift      - selects a range of cols/rows if a col/row is already selected
+LMB+Ctrl+Shift - you get the idea ...
+RMB            - if an editbox is visible it will be canceled or accepted
+                 depending on the Setting "acceptedit="

 - click on the colheads -
-LMB       - click-drag col-boundary to re-width a col (The text of a colhead
+LMB       - click-drag col-boundary to re-width a col. The text of a colhead
-            will appear grayed if its col has been user-sized.)
-RMB       - click a col-boundary to auto-width a col (Note that frozen cols
+            will appear grayed if its col has been user-sized RMB       - click a col-boundary to auto-width a col. Frozen cols can't be re-sized
-            can't be re-sized.)
-RMB+Shift - sorts the table by the col either ascending or descending (Note that
+RMB+Shift - sorts the table by the col either ascending or descending.
+The
-            the ID-header changes to a red color as a warning to indicate that the table is not ordered correctly.
+            ID-header changes to a red color as a warning to indicate that the table is not ordered correctly.
 Before sorting by cols, it is strongly suggested to check the row-IDs under 2da Ops->Test row order, since re-sorting by row-IDs is the best way to get your table back into its correct order.
-Tables are saved in the order that they are sorted.)
+Tables are saved in the order that they are sorted

 - click on the rowheads -
-RMB - opens the context for single-row editing (This handles single-row editing
+RMB - opens the context for single-row editing.
+This handles single-row editing
-      only - for multi-row editing see the Rows menu.)
+      only.
+For multi-row editing see the Rows menu

 - click on a table-cell -
 LMB        - selects a cell or if already selected then starts the cell-editor,
-             or if editing a cell then a left-click on a different part of the table either inside or outside the grid accepts the edit LMB double - selects a cell and starts the cell-editor (If a different cell is already in edit, changes to that cell are accepted.)
+             or if editing a cell then a left-click on another cell accepts the edit
+LMB double - selects a cell and starts the cell-editor.
+If a different cell is
-LMB+Ctrl   - adds or subtracts a cell from the currently selected cells LMB+Shift  - selects a block of contiguous cells if there is only one currently
-             selected cell, or resizes a currently selected contiguous block of cells (A contiguous block is required for multicell cut and copy operations.)
+             being edited changes to that cell are accepted LMB+Ctrl   - adds or subtracts a cell from the currently selected cells LMB+Shift  - selects a block of contiguous cells if there is only one currently selected cell, or resizes a currently selected contiguous block of cells.
+A contiguous block is required for multicell cut and copy operations
-RMB        - selects a cell and opens the cell context (Note that if editing a
+RMB        - selects a cell and opens the cell context If a different cell is
-             cell then a right-click also cancels or accepts the edit depending on the Setting "acceptedit=".)
+             being editing then a right-click cancels or accepts the edit depending on the Setting "acceptedit="

 - click outside the grid -
 LMB - accepts an edit if editing a cell
 RMB - cancels an edit if editing a cell, otherwise deselects all cells, rows,
       and cols

+- click on the frozen panel -
+LMB - accepts an edit
+RMB - cancels an edit
+MMB - accepts or cancels an edit depending on the Setting "acceptedit="

 Note that frozen-col cells cannot be directly selected or edited.
 Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a